 I can see why some would think modification cases are “easier” than the divorce itself.
 After all, most of the theoretical work has already been done in your divorce.
 You are just attempting to tinker around the edges of the order so that they can be updated to consider current events.

 I would say that if you have children with your ex-spouse, you need to be able to change your relationship to that of a business partner rather than an angry or emotional ex-spouse.
-All the emotion and heartache associated with the divorce need to be put on the back burner when dealing with issues regarding your child.
+All the emotion and heartache associated with divorce need to be put on the back burner when dealing with issues regarding your child.
 That child only wants to be loved and cared for.
 Their concern level about the failings of your marriage is zero.
-Suppose you find yourself experiencing issues with the final orders of your divorce due to your failure to move on from that relationship.
-In that case, you may want to work on this first before filing a modification lawsuit.
+Suppose you are experiencing issues with the final orders of your divorce due to your failure to move on from that relationship.
+In that case, you may want to work on this before filing a modification lawsuit.

 What are the costs associated with a modification lawsuit?

-While selecting an attorney who fits your budget is a smart move, the costs of a modification case can often be as much as your divorce.
+While selecting an attorney who fits your budget is smart, the costs of a modification case can often be as much as your divorce.
 The issues from your divorce have not gone away- they are now up for reinterpretation and debate.
 Add in old emotions from your divorce, concern for your child, and the desire to “win” the case, and you have a recipe for a lengthy and sometimes costly family lawsuit.